Busting Creativity Myths: Lies We Believe about Creativity

 How Can you Become More Creative?

 When it comes to creativity, quantity really does equal quality.
 The longer the list of ideas, the higher the quality of the final solution.
-As we exercise our creative muscle and push beyond the obvious answers, we can all learn to find innovative and truly valuable solutions to complex and never seen before problems.
+As we exercise our creative muscle and push beyond the obvious answers, we can all learn to find innovative and truly valuable solutions to complex problems by exploring different types of creativity.

-Your ability to generate innovative ideas is not merely a function of the mind, but also a function of key behaviors that prime your brain for discovery.
+Your ability to generate innovative ideas is not merely a function of the mind, but also a function of key behaviors that prime your brain for discovery, reflecting different types of innovation.

 1. Association: Finding connections between seemingly unrelated ideas, questions or problems.